 As a product manager, one of your key jobs is to be an evangelist for the product.
 A high-level visual presentation is a powerful way to help get buy-in on your strategy.

-In fact, some product teams care so much about creating the right impression that they spend hours creating a roadmap that is visually beautiful.
+In fact, some product teams care so much about creating the right impression that they spend hours creating a visually beautiful roadmap.
 We regularly hear stories about how much the presentation matters.
 For example:

 - The product managers who enlisted the marketing department’s help in creating a roadmap—and the document was so beautiful that they continued using it even after the roadmap’s information was outdated!

-- The product owner who spent hours each month re-formatting and color-coding a spreadsheet to convey how the roadmap tied to the strategy.
+- Each month, the product owner spent hours re-formatting and color-coding a spreadsheet to convey how the roadmap tied to the strategy.

-These teams understood the value of the visual—so much so that they spent an inordinate amount of time and resources creating a roadmap specifically so that it would present well.
+These teams understood the value of the visual—so much so that they spent an inordinate amount of time and resources creating a roadmap specifically to present well.

 But in today’s agile world, there isn’t time to hassle with updating a graphic, PowerPoint deck, or spreadsheet every time the roadmap is updated or your executives want to review it.